-Market-based measures such as emission trading systems and carbon taxes can address the impact of aviation and international shipping on the world’s climate in a cost-effective way.
+Aviation and shipping pose major challenges to reducing emissions.
+Market-based measures could address the impact of aviation and international shipping on the world’s climate in a cost-effective way.
 When implemented wisely, the impact on the poorest countries would be minimal.

 Countries with a higher dependency on tourism and trade are likely to experience greater economic impacts.
 Market-based measures raise the costs of aviation and maritime transport and so they raise the prices for passenger travel and exported and imported goods.
 Some of these countries are small island states that are also vulnerable to climate change impacts.

-The main objective of this study was to develop an evidence base for the impact of market based measures on developing countries.
-This has been done by:
+Negative economic impacts on developing countries can be addressed effectively by a combination of measures.
+This study works to develop an evidence base for the impact of market based measures on developing countries.

-(i) Assessing the economic impacts of selected market-based measures on 10 selected case study countries and globally; and
+- Assessed the economic impacts of selected market-based measures on 10 selected case study countries and globally; and

-(ii) Determining the possible, and most effective and efficient, tools to address or reduce these impacts.
+- Determined the possible, and most effective and efficient, tools to address or reduce these impacts.